wasswaenockmale/javascript-sessions/Projects/shillingsToDollar/README.md

 ## Acknowledgments

-I want to thank my instructors at The Ablestate Creatives Limited the great work they are doing in giving out knowledge.
+I want to thank my instructors at The Ablestate Creatives Limited for the great work they are doing in giving out knowledge.
 And all the Ablestate fraternity.